Issue 119 (spring-summer 2018)

 3. DOSSIER section

 If you would like to submit a text, we first invite you to email the editor of the magazine André-Louis Paré at alpare[@]espaceartactuel[.]com to present a summary of your project.
 We will inform you promptly if your proposal is accepted.
 Your completed text should not exceed 2000 words, footnotes included.
-The text will be translated into French or English.
 As well as an honorarium of $65 per page (250 words), we will send you a free one-year subscription to the magazine.

-Date for reception of the final version of the text is September 8, 2017.
+Deadline: Date for reception of the final version of the text is January 15, 2018.